Amazon is killing off its physical bookstores, after killing everyone else’s

 Amazon Books stores were a way for the company to collect customer data and track people’s shopping habits in the real world.
 The stores never grew to be a big source of revenue for the company, said Forrester analyst Sucharita Kodali.

-“This was clearly not a big generator of value and Amazon is known for experimenting,” she said.
+“This was clearly not a big generator of value, and Amazon is known for experimenting,” she said.
 The company did get years of data that it will use to grow Whole Foods and its house-built grocery store chains, she said.

 Amazon’s bookstores feature a carefully curated selection of popular books, with covers facing out.
 The open, colorful stores differed from traditional independent booksellers in another key way — they also sold Amazon electronics, including Kindles and Echo smart speaker devices.

-Amazon’s 4-Star stores sold a collection of various products that are popular and well-reviewed on the e-commerce site, often tailored to local shoppers.
+Amazon’s 4-Star stores sold various products that are popular and well-reviewed on the e-commerce site, often tailored to local shoppers.

-Amazon isn’t giving up on its real-world ambitions, and is still opening Go convenience stores and Fresh grocery stores.
+Amazon isn’t giving up on its real-world ambitions and is still opening Go convenience stores and Fresh grocery stores.
 The company also operates more than 500 Whole Foods stores, known for healthy groceries, after buying the chain for about $13.7 billion in 2017.